Todd7777/faleproxy_personal/README.md

 - Replaces all instances of "Yale" with "Fale" (case-insensitive)
 - Displays the modified content in an iframe
 - Shows original URL and page title in an info bar
+- **Dark mode support** - Toggle between light and dark themes for comfortable viewing in any environment

 ## Installation